Eschatologue/CM_wiki/docs/character-creation/origin/species/aasimar.md

 ***Necrotic Shroud***
 Ypur eyes briefly become pools of darkness and flightless wings sprout from your back temporarilt.
 Creatures other than your allies within 10 feet of tou must succeed on a Charisma saving throw (DC 8 + your Charisma modifier + Proficiency Bonus) or have the Frightened condition until the end of your next turn.

-## Aasimar Lore

---8<-- "docs/character-creation/origin/species/index.md:species-warning"

-Aasimar are humanoids who resemble other species, particularly humans, in physical form, though their distinct features set them apart.
-They are often recognised by their radiant eyes, a halo hovering above their head, and luminous "wings" of various shapes and sizes on their backs.

-Most Aasimar are born in and reside within Soterrano, where they make up the majority of the population.
-They are rarely seen outside this region due to their deep connection with the *Solis*, or Soterrani "Sunlight," where the Spire Falcone is said to reside.